UNRAVEL-UMCU/Galaxy_EUserver_Feline_Nanopore/README.md

 - The PNG images of the outputs from MutliQC based on the sequencing metrics

 Differential Expression:
-- The output files of the limma-voom analysis
+- The visual output files of the limma-voom analysis

 Variant Calling:
-- The VCF files on the output of SnpEff
-- The VCF files on the output of SnpEff based on HCM-specific genes

-Transcript detection:
-- The output files of StringTie based on catID
-- The output merged file of StringTie
+- An overview of the variants in excel format
+- An overview of the variants in PNG format
+- The HET/HOM/REF overview in PNG format

 ## Overview of the project